 3.2.3.
-The ICD-10
+The ICD-11

 In 1893, the International Statistical Institute adopted the International List of Causes of Death which was the first international classification edition.
 The World Health Organization was entrusted with the development of the ICD in 1948 and published the 6th version (ICD-6).
-The ICD-10 was endorsed in May 1990 by the 43rd World Health Assembly.
-The WHO states: ICD is the foundation for the identification of health trends and statistics globally, and the international standard for reporting diseases and health conditions.
-It is the diagnostic classification standard for all clinical and research purposes.
-ICD defines the universe of diseases, disorders, injuries and other related health conditions, listed in a comprehensive, hierarchical fashion that allows for:
+The ICD-11 went into effect January 1, 2022, though it was adopted in May 2019.
+The WHO states: